 Marijuana is labeled as a Schedule I drug.
 Thus, the study of marijuana use is deterred by strict guidelines.

 If medical marijuana is legalized in your state, and you discuss a possibility of using it as treatment with your doctor, weigh all the pros and cons.
-The benefits should always outweigh the risks.
+For those looking for a doctor or wondering how to get a medical marijuana card in New Jersey, or another state, there are various options available.

 Support for marijuana legalization increased again over the past year, according to a new survey from the Pew Research Center.#JibbitICO #Jibbit #JIB #MarijuanaLegalization #MedicalMarijuana #RecreationalMarijuana https://t.co/19aD4ebajB